5 Reasons You Should Make Getting Enough Sleep a Priority

 You should consult with your doctor to rule out any medical or physiological cause for poor quality or quantity of sleep.

 For many people, lack of sleep is due to stress or long hours with work and family responsibilities.
-There are a number of things you can do to improve your sleep health.
-These all pertain to what experts call “sleep hygiene” (the habits we have around sleeping).
+There are a number of things you can do to improve your sleep health, and it starts with your sleep hygiene (the habits you have around sleeping).
 These generally fall into 3 categories: routine, environment, and well-being.

 · Go to bed and wake up at roughly the same times each day, even on the weekends.